pluralonline/plural-nodejs-sdk/README.md

 ## Usage For SDK

-### Create Instance of PineLabs SDK
+### Create an Instance of Pine Labs SDK

 Require pinelabs sdk and call the `default` method on it.
 It takes 4 parameters which are as follows:

-1. Merchant ID (string) : Merchant ID provided by PineLabs
+1. Merchant ID (string): Merchant ID provided by PineLabs
-2. Merchant Access Code (string) : Merchant Access Code Provided by PineLabs
+2. Merchant Access Code (string): Merchant Access Code Provided by PineLabs
-3. Merchant Secret (string) : Merchant Secret
+3. Merchant Secret (string): Merchant Secret
-4. isTest (boolean) : If using test mode then set this to `true`
+4. isTest (boolean): If using test mode then set this to `true`

 ```javascript
     const pinelabs = require("pinelabs_node").default("{merchant_id}", "merchant_access_code", "{merchant_secret}", isTest)